Trauma & DV Resources

 For domestic violence help in Washington state contact the Washington State Coaltion Against Domestic Violence.

 Spokane County has the highest incidence of domestic violence in Washington state, and the city of Spokane has the highest rate in the county.
-In October 2020, a colation of concerned leaders launched the End the Violence campaign.
+In October 2020, a coalition of concerned leaders launched the End the Violence campaign.
 For more help contact the Spokane Regional Domestic Violence Coalition or the Spokane Cares community resource website for the variety of resources available or call the Spokane Regional Domestic Violence team at 509-447-2829

 YWCA of Spokane’s Alternatives to Domestic Violence has many resources, including a 24-hour domestic violence helpline: 509-326-CALL (2255)